-Prereq: "C" or higher in ENG 22 or higher or acceptable reading and writing placement test scores.
+Prereg: "C" or higher in ENG 22 or acceptable reading and writing

 Description: This class offers instruction and practice in the specialized writing that may be required of the students in various trade and technical positions and will emphasize practice in critical thinking and writing clear, effective university-level prose.
 Attention will be given to generating ideas, researching, drafting, revising, and editing.